-By Mark Anderson.
-Last Updated 18th March 2021.
+By Cat Stardew.
+Last Updated 2nd May 2023.
 Welcome to our guide, which focuses on prison injury compensation.
 Prisons can be dangerous places for both prison officers and staff and the inmates being held there.
-Due to the nature of the environment and some of the people being held there, there is some risk of people suffering injuries.

 However, just because the environment may pose certain risks doesn’t mean it is acceptable for you to suffer a prison injury.
 You could be entitled to make inmate compensation claims if you are injured because the prison and its staff failed to protect you, even if you were injured while serving a prison sentence.